Functional Range ConditioningMark2022-10-20T01:28:22-04:00

 Functional Range Conditioning (FRC®), is a system of joint health optimization based on scientific principals and research.
 These 2-day seminars are designed for both Fitness & Health Professionals and includes online learning, lectures, as well as active practice in a gym setting.
 Note that although the active practice component will involve practice/performance of FRC® principals, the certification seminars are NOT SIMPLY TRAINING SEMINARS.
 Their purpose rather is to teach participants how to apply/integrate FRC® into exercise programs.

-FRC® Certification Seminar (Toronto, ON) - LIVE SEMINAR
+FRC® Certification Seminar (Marlborough, UK) - LIVE SEMINAR

 Our online seminar includes two 5-hour days, live with a team of FRS Instructors.
 Each day includes live lectures with a multi-media educational experience for all types of learners, practical break-out sessions and live interaction with our instructors throughout the seminar.
 Online seminars also include unlimited access to additional educational resources to review before and after your seminar.